Ajlaluddin/BlogAppApis/README.md

 # Blog App Apis
 ## It is a Backend API's Application.
 - Application to create posts and comments as well as go through the registration and logging user process using a JWT token.
-- Swagger is implemenation is also done. means you can open it in Browser also
+- Swagger implemenation is also done. means you can open it in Browser also

 ### It is SpringBoot Project.
 Build in Spring Tool Suite.